theleoborges/imminent/README.md

 ### Why not use reactive frameworks?

 Frameworks such as [RxJava](https://github.com/Netflix/RxJava) , [reagi](https://github.com/weavejester/reagi) and others are useful when you have data which is naturally modelled as signals.
 This includes things such as reading user keyboard input, mouse movement and pretty much anything which is time-dependant and generates a continuous flow of values.
-It's overkill for one-off parallel computations.
+It can be overkill for one-off parallel computations.

 Imminent provides the semantics needed for working with these one-off parallel computations as well as several combinators which can be used to combine and coordinate between them.
 A complex-enough project will likely benefit from a mix of the 3 approaches.